-All teachers are teachers of Special Educational Needs.
-We recognise that it is the teacher's responsibility to meet the needs of all children in their class through their classroom organisation, teaching materials, teaching style and differentiation.
+All teachers are teachers of ALN.
+We recognise it is the teacher's responsibility to meet the needs of all children in their class through their classroom organisation, teaching materials, teaching style and differentiation.

-However, if the pupil does not make adequate progress even when teaching approaches are targeted at a pupil's identified area of difficulty, then the pupil may be identified as having Special Educational Needs.
+However, if the pupil does not make adequate progress even when teaching approaches are targeted at a pupil's identified area of difficulty, then the pupil may be identified as having ALN.

 The Additional Learning Needs Co-ordinator (ALNCo)

-- Liaising with and advising fellow teachers to support learners with SEN;
+- Liaising with and advising fellow teachers to support learners with ALN;

-- Line managing Learning Support Assistants (LSAs) responsible for any aspect of SEN;
+- Line managing Learning Support Assistants (LSAs) responsible for any aspect of ALN;

-- Liaising with parents of pupils with Special Educational Needs;
+- Liaising with parents of pupils with ALN;